This is a briefing on the disease covid-19: symptoms, spread, treatment, and protection against getting covid.

 Among populations, the pattern of covid-19 deaths follow economic strata, with the poor getting sick and dying off disproportionately.

 V2 may not be entirely flushed from the system after symptom recovery and continue to shed infectious bits post-recovery for over 2 weeks.
-Several instances have been seen where covid reemerges months after recovery.
-Reinfection is also possible, but not likely for at least 6 months.
+Covid immunity in most people lasts at least 8 months.
+But numerous instances have been seen where covid reemerges several months after recovery.
+Reinfection is also possible, but “very, very rare” said American physician Ned Sharpless.

 Rest and drinking plenty of fluids is about all that can be done for covid-19 – which sensibly means staying at home and lying in bed.
 Honey is the best medicine for covid coughs.
 If you have trouble breathing, lie prone rather than sitting up.
 Being given oxygen can help labored breathing.